KoenHoogendoorn/Portfolio-Koen/src/assets/ProjectsContent/B-KortMaarPrachtig-content.md

 ### Website

-NOTE: The main video of the site is being worked on.
-While this is happening, a preview of this website can be found [here](https://kort-maar-prachtig.webflow.io/).
+The live version of this website can be found [here](https://www.kortmaarprachtig.nl/).